aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 Second, after having imported such certificate, Alice also needs to add ``CA.pem`` as trusted root certificate in her email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.
 Finally, Alice can use her favourite email client to send an encrypted message to Bob's email address ``user@gmail.com``.

+We now suppose to be in the directory ``examples/scripts/X.509``.
 In order to be able to decrypt after round ``R``, Bob needs to perform the following operations.
 As shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples), Bob can compute the secret key ``sk.pem``.
 Then, Bob needs to compute the certificate ``user@gmail.com.p12`` output by the following script:
 ```bash
 ./sk2cert.sh sk.pem user@gmail.com CAsk.pem CA.pem
 ````
 Bob will be asked to input his own private data that should be equal to the data that Alice used to compute ``user@gmail.com.crt``.
-Moreover, Bob will be asked for a password to protect this private certificate.
-Then, Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.
+Then.
+Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.

 Finally, after having imported such certificate, Bob also needs to add ``CA.pem`` as trusted root certificate in his email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.

-#### Outlook with GpgOL plugin
-We successfully tested [gpg4](https://www.gpg4win.org/version4.html) with the ``Outlook`` email client.
-``gpg4`` comes with the ``Kleopatra`` app that allowed us to successfully import the certificate ``user@gmail.com.crt`` created as before and after importing it, we could send an encrypted email to ``user@gmail.com`` successfully.
-The email stayed encrypted until we imported the corresponding private certificate ``user@gmail.com.p12`` that allowed us to decrypt.

 #### Issues
 The issue to prevent all this to work inside email clients can be the support for ECC.